hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 ### VLUN Templates

 A VLUN template enables the export of a virtual volume as a VLUN to hosts.
-Those volume exports, which are seen as LUNs by the hosts, are active VLUNs.
 For more information, see the [HPE Primera OS Commmand Line Interface - Installation and Reference Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00105286en_us&page=createvlun.html).

 The HPE CSI Driver supports the following types of VLUN templates: